ucm-lbqc/moltiverse/README.md

 [<img align="left" src="./assets/moltiverse_logo_color_hex_transparent.png" width="250" />](./assets/moltiverse_logo_color_hex_transparent.png) Moltiverse is an open-source molecular conformer generator available as a command line application written in the modern Crystal language.

 Moltiverse uses the robust ecosystem of open-source applications to process the molecules and perform conformational sampling.
 The conformer generation protocol consists of seven main steps:
-1. Molecular pre-processing: Conversion of SMILES code into three-dimensional coordinates using Open Babel.
+1. Molecular pre-processing: Conversion of SMILES code into three-dimensional coordinates using CDPKit.
-2. Structure stretching.
+2. Molecule parameterization with the GAFF2 force field using Amber Tools.
-3. Molecule parameterization with the GAFF2 force field using Amber Tools.
+3. Energetic minimization.
-4. Energetic minimization.
+4. Molecular sampling in vacuum with the M-eABF method using the NAMD molecular simulation engine.
-5. Molecular sampling in vacuum with the M-eABF method using the NAMD molecular simulation engine.
+5. Structure clustering.
-6. Structure clustering.
+6. Conformer ensemble refinement using molecular mechanics (Force field-based).
 7. Conformer ensemble refinement using electronic structure optimization calculations with XTB software.